dev-sandoval/technical-portfolio-v2/.github/instructions/entities.instructions.md

 ## Rules for this layer:
 - ✅ Can import from: shared only
-- ❌ Cannot import from: app, pages, widgets, features, other entities
+- ❌ Cannot import from: app, pages, widgets, features, other entities (except via @x notation)
-- ✅ Should contain domain-specific logic
+- ✅ Should contain domain-specific logic and business rules
-- ❌ Should not contain UI logic or feature-specific code
+- ❌ Should not contain UI logic, feature-specific code, or application concerns
+- ✅ May use @x notation for necessary cross-entity references (e.g., entities/song/@x/artist)

 ## Entity Examples: